Death (metal band): Final years: Individual Thought Patterns, Symbolic, The Sound of Perseverance and Schuldiner's death (1993–2001)

-Rozz, Butler, Harvey, and Rios are actively performing at live events in 2024 under the name Left to Die.
-The band formed not long after Harvey and Rios played the Death tribute show in 2021.

 Artistry

 Musical style and instrumentation

 Death were considered pioneers of the death metal subgenre of heavy metal.
 According to Malcolm Dome of Metal Hammer, Death "took the thrash template and intensified it, adding guttural vocals, a style that few outside the tape trading network would have been familiar with."
 Music biographer Garry Sharpe-Young considered Death "a genre-breaking band centered upon frontman Chuck Schuldiner" and that the band "would become one of the prime instigators of the death metal movement".
 However, Schuldiner dismissed such attributions by stating, in an interview with Metal-Rules.com, "I don't think I should take the credits for this death metal stuff.
 I'm just a guy from a band, and I think Death is a metal band".
 In Death's later output, their music became more technical and melodic, showcasing a technical death metal, progressive metal, and melodic death metal style.
 According to Loudwire, "With 1990s Spiritual Healing, Death started to transform into a progressive, technical death metal band, adding abrupt 90-degree rhythm shifts and multiple tempo changes without sacrificing their heavy groove."
 Joe DiVita of Loudwire said "along with Carcass and At the Gates, Death helped pave the way for infectious melodies and hooks to enter the genre."
 Complex time signatures also became a hallmark of the band's style later in their career.

 Regarding percussion styles, Gene Hoglan is recognized as a percussionist using double kick drum equipment and one of a crop who "set new standards in speed and endurance".
 During an interview he described Sean Reinert's drumming on Human as "godly", and praised it as "the fastest double bassing around at the time" and "a template which we tried to match on Individual Thought Patterns".